oracle/truffleruby/doc/user/options.md

 ## Unlisted Ruby switches

-MRI has some extra Ruby switches which are aren't normally listed.
+MRI has some extra Ruby switches which are aren't normally listed in help out but are documented in the Ruby manual page.

 ```
   -U              set the internal encoding to UTF-8